Meet The Board - 72

 Board of Directors

-Laura is honored to serve for a third term as TAP's Director of Audience Relations!
-She previously served on the Board as Secretary during the 67th season.
-Laura has also been TAP's Volunteer Coordinator and an assistant to the Director of Development.
+Laura is thrilled to be serving for a second term as TAP's President!
+She has previously served on the Board as Secretary during the 67th season and the Vice President and Director of Audience Relations during the 68th-70th seasons.
+Laura has also been involved as TAP's Volunteer Coordinator and an assistant to the Director of Development.
+She served as Producer for TAP’s Spamalot, which unfortunately was cancelled due to the pandemic.
 Laura has a passion for the arts and enjoys watching a beautiful production come to life.
 In her spare time, she enjoys hiking, cooking, and reading.
 Email Laura.

 Mario Leone, Treasurer

 A member of TAP since 2018, Mario is eager and honored to join the Board as Treasurer.
 Following his first performance in Sweeney Todd in 2018, he appeared onstage once more in the ensemble of The Hunchback of Notre Dame, then again in Curtains in 2019.
 Offstage, he has assisted with auditions and returned to his behind-the-scenes roots backstage with Beauty and the Beast.
 A native of Rostraver, PA, Mario found a second family through The Arlington Players and hopes to help others do the same.
 Mario currently works as a software engineer at Capital One in McLean, VA.
 Email Mario.